grumat/glossy-msp430/Hardware/BlackPill-BMP/README.md

 The PC development is done using Visual Studio 2022 using the VisualGDB plugin.
-A standard ARM debugger is connected to the 4 debug jumpers of the BlackPill, which allows us to download and debug the firmware, an additional wire is used for the SWO signal to receive trace messages.
+A standard ARM debugger is connected to the 4 debug jumpers of the BluePill/BlackPill, which allows us to download and debug the firmware, an additional wire is used for the SWO signal to receive trace messages.

 At the moment the debugger used is a Black Magic Probe (the normal ARM Cortex version), but one can use a J-Link or STLink.